Gracilaria parvispora: Nutrition

-In 2003, researchers at the University of Hawaiʻi analyzed the nutritional composition of twenty-two edible Hawaiian seaweed species, including Gracilaria parvispora.
-Fresh Gracilaria parvispora was found to be composed of 90.4 ± 0.1% water.
-Composition and caloric content of dried, powdered Gracilaria parvispora was found to be 48.1 ± 0.4% ash, 7.6 ± 0.4% total protein, 22.9 ± 0.9% soluble carbohydrate, 2.8 ± 0.3% crude lipid, and 1358 ± 66.4 cal/g for powder.
-The riboflavin content of dried, powdered Gracilaria parvispora was found to be 0.006 mg/g.
-The essential mineral element content of dried, powdered Gracilaria parvispora was found to be 1.48% nitrogen, 0.15% phosphorus, 16.00% potassium, 0.49% magnesium, 0.38% calcium, 3.99% sulfur, 242 µg/g boron, 8 µg/g zinc, 48 µg/g manganese, 198 µg/g iron, and 3 µg/g copper.
-Like other aquacultured Gracilaria species, Gracilaria parvispora did not have an unusually high nutritional value.
+In 2003, researchers at the University of Hawaiʻi analyzed the nutritional composition of 22 edible Hawaiian seaweed species, including G. parvispora.
+Fresh G. parvispora was found to be composed of 90.4 ± 0.1% water.
+Composition and caloric content of dried, powdered G. parvispora was found to be 48.1 ± 0.4% ash, 7.6 ± 0.4% total protein, 22.9 ± 0.9% soluble carbohydrate, 2.8 ± 0.3% crude lipid, and 1358 ± 66.4 cal/g for powder.
+The riboflavin content of dried, powdered G. parvispora was found to be 0.006 mg/g.
+The essential mineral element content of dried, powdered G. parvispora was found to be 1.48% nitrogen, 0.15% phosphorus, 16.00% potassium, 0.49% magnesium, 0.38% calcium, 3.99% sulfur, 242 µg/g boron, 8 µg/g zinc, 48 µg/g manganese, 198 µg/g iron, and 3 µg/g copper.
+Like other aquacultured Gracilaria species, G. parvispora did not have an unusually high nutritional value.

 In aquaria

 Gracilaria parvispora is a highly functional macroalga in marine aquaria and is the most popular species of Gracilaria in the marine aquarium hobby.
 It is known to be very hardy, though it should ideally be supplemented with trace elements, such as iron.
-In addition, Gracilaria parvispora can both be grown attached to substrate or left unattached and gently tumbled to dislodge detritus from its branches.
+Additionally, G. parvispora can both be grown attached to substrate or left unattached and gently tumbled to dislodge detritus from its branches.
 Often, this alga is used in refugia for nutrient export, though it also has applications as a hitching post for seahorses and for display.
-Due to its rapid growth rate, trimmings of Gracilaria parvispora can be harvested from a refugium and used as a nutritious food source for various herbivorous fish and invertebrates, including tangs, rabbitfish, pygmy angelfish, and blennies.
+Due to its rapid growth rate, trimmings of G. parvispora can be harvested from a refugium and used as a nutritious food source for various herbivorous fish and invertebrates, including tangs, rabbitfish, pygmy angelfish, and blennies.
 If the alga begins to turn white, the affected thallus should be removed as this is a sign of decomposition.